live-image-tracking-tools/geff/joss/paper.md

 The library integrates multiple representation formats, from binary masks (2D/3D), commonly used in cell biology, developmental biology, and natural image tracking—to geometric primitives (points, circles, ellipses, spheres, and ellipsoids), which are essential in super-resolution microscopy, virology, and developmental studies.
 It also includes polygons and meshes for detailed structural analysis in cell biology, microbiology, and complex shape modeling, as well as pose-based representations for markerless tracking of anatomical keypoints in multi-animal and behavioral research.

-EAch object track or lineage is represented by a simple directed graph, where edges are link from one biological object detected in a frame, to its detection in the earliest next frame.
+Each object track or lineage is represented by a simple directed graph, where each edge is a link from one biological object detected in a frame, to its detection in the earliest next frame.
-GEFF can therefore be used to harness tracking data with gaps (an edge extends over more that two adjavent time-points, because of a missing detections or object exit and reentry), object divisions and objects fusions.
+GEFF can therefore be used to harness tracking data with gaps (an edge extends over more that two adjacent time-points, because of a missing detection or object exit and reentry), object divisions and objects fusions.

 By integrating these diverse object and link representations, GEFF facilitates seamless data exchange between segmentation algorithms, morphometric analysis tools, and tracking pipelines, ensuring compatibility with both established and emerging imaging workflows.
 This versatility makes the library a valuable resource for researchers working across disciplines, from high-throughput cell biology to fine-grained anatomical studies in developmental and computational biology.